wretchedghost/i3Config-vanilla/README.md

 # My i3 Setup

+Currenlty this is my config I use on my work computer but mirrors what I use on my personal workstation minus various programs I don't need (TeamViewer, Remmina, etc).

+#### Pics
 Here are some pictures of my screen using scrot.
 The wallpapers are of one my favorite places in the world, Portugal.

 ![my workstation](./Pictures/2021-10-15-125753_3840x1080_scrot.png)

 ![my workstation](./Pictures/rofi.png)